-Poets have a long tradition of honoring the seasons by writing odes to them.
+Poets have a long tradition of honoring the seasons by writing odes.
 Poetry celebrates spring and summer for bringing renewal to the land and warmth to our lives.

-Rebirth is a common theme in poetry, so the spring season, with its fresh skies and new shoots, is a rejuvenating source of inspiration for composition.
+Rebirth is a common theme in poetry, so the spring season, with its fresh skies and new shoots, is a rejuvenating source of inspiration.

 Summer is packed with sights, smells, and sounds: splashing water and fresh lemonade; hot dogs from the fair; and bike rides on the beach.

 All of these things, and many more, find their way into poetry that pays tribute to the seasons that we enjoy during the warmer half of the year: spring and summer.